kchang39/gloomhaven-clone/README.md

 User Stories:
 ---
+Epic: As a player, I want to battle enemies and complete scenarios so that I can progress the story and my character.

 Aaron: As a player, I want to be able to actually do things.
 Having the enemies and player characters on a board rather than simply existing in the void is useful for getting actual gameplay.

 Kevin: As a player, I want somewhere to buy items that can improve my combat ability.